atbcb/usab-uswds/_pages/about/policy/p-ra.md

 Multiple resources are available on the EEOC’s public website to assist supervisors in making determinations on reasonable accommodation requests.
 Specifically, EEOC
 [Enforcement Guidance: Disability-Related Inquiries and Medical Examinations of EmployeesUnder the Americans with Disabilities Act](https://www.eeoc.gov/laws/guidance/enforcement-guidance-disability-related-inquiries-and-medical-examinations-employees) (July 27, 2000) and [EEOC Enforcement Guidance on Reasonable Accommodation and Undue Hardship Under the Americanswith Disabilities Act](https://www.eeoc.gov/laws/guidance/enforcement-guidance-reasonable-accommodation-and-undue-hardship-under-ada) (revised October 17, 2002).

-## 11. INFORMAL TRACKING AND RECORD KEEPING
+## 11. Informal Tracking and Record Keeping

 In order for the Access Board to ensure compliance with these Procedures and the Rehabilitation Act, the supervisor will completethe “Reasonable Accommodation Information Reporting” Form (Appendix C)